yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Don't worry if you find all of this a bit cryptic.
 In short it just declare a function named `getEchoR` with one argument (`theText`) of type String.
 When this function is called, it return a `Handler RepHtml` whatever it is.
-But mainly this will encapsulate our expected result inside an HTML text.
+But mainly this will encapsulate our expected result inside an %html text.

 After saving the file, you should see yesod recompile the application.
 When the compilation is finished you'll see the message: `Starting devel application`.